 While Quirky is not necessarily a sourcing agent or factory directory, you are encouraged to submit a product design for initial review.
 If approved, Quirky will find the right manufacturers to mass-produce the design in accordance with your specifications.
 If you are interested in using the service, make time to read the Terms of Service, especially regarding royalty and product ownership status.

 A major difference between Global Market and other sourcing agents is how the former uses its own benchmarking requirements for all listed manufacturers.
 The benchmarks include quality control, company size, social responsibility, research and development capabilities, reputation, export processes, and OEM/ODM experience.
 You can search by products, manufacturers, or industry categories.

 Previously known as Euredit, the directory is one of the largest in Europe.
-There are more than 2.6 million companies from all over the world listed in EUROPAGES, and more than 3,000 company profiles are added every month.
+More than 2.6 million companies worldwide are listed in EUROPAGES, and more than 3,000 company profiles are added every month.
 Search options are excellent, with listings categorized by country, company type, and business sector.

-Most companies in the Made-in-China directory are suppliers of finished goods, and it offers no options to find custom manufacturers.
+Most companies in the Made-in-China directory are finished goods suppliers, and it offers no options to find custom manufacturers.
 However, the website provides a section where you can submit sourcing requests.
 You may want to try contacting the product suppliers via email or chat and ask whether they are willing to take custom manufacturing jobs.